-Trademark Registration in Germany
+Trademark Prices in Germany

-Search prices First class $100.00 - Each additional class $80.00
+First class $100 - Each additional class $80

-Application prices First class $750.00 - Each additional class $300.00
+First class $850 - Each additional class $350

 The price for the "First Class" includes 3 classes.
-The price for "additional class" applies starting with the 4th class. in Germany If the items of the description of goods or services are not identical to the Nice classification, an additional US$ 250 will be charged per application.
+The price for "additional class" applies starting with the 4th class.
+If the items of the description of goods or services are not identical to the Nice classification, an additional USD 250 will be charged per application.
 In Germany an accelerated process is available, for which the approximate process duration is 2 months.
 An additional fee of US$ 460 will apply for an accelerated process.

 Why and How to Register a Trademark in Germany